Database

 Table

 In DeltaStream, these relations are building blocks of your applications and pipelines.
-You can specity relation names as fully- or partially-qualified names by specifying a database and/or schema name in the format of [<database_name>.<schema_name>.]<relation_name>
+You can specity relation names as fully- or partially-qualified names by specifying a database and/or name in the format of [<database_name>.<schema_name>.]<relation_name>

 , like this: